BowenFu/matchit.cpp/DESIGN.md

 In `mpark/patterns` and `jbandela/simple_match` the bound values to identifiers will be forward to handlers as parameters.
 That is to say, identifiers are more like positioned parameters.
 The design is not very natural.
 We choose to make identifiers as binders that can be accessed inside handlers to align with other native pattern matching designs.
-This means that handlers in `matchit` are always nullary, but can be unary or binary or consisting of more arguments in the other two library.
+This means that handlers in `match(it)` are always nullary, but can be unary or binary or consisting of more arguments in the other two library.

 ```C++
 Id<double> s;